tnoktkm/LabWorkFourTerm/README.md

 ## Task 1, matrix
 In it you may see my code for solving System Line Algebraical the Equations.
 And own class for it.
+## Task 2, noline Equals.
+You can find intersection two function just write their in code!